How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 • Check with MWR Departments for other applicable San Diego Zoo discount tickets with special military pricing.

-Pros: Free tickets without restrictions!
+Pros: Free tickets without restrictions, year-round, for Active Duty.

-13. Group Discounts
+13. Group Discounts for 15+ People

 Groups of 15 or more can receive a 10% discount off the regular 1-Day Pass ticket price.
 Groups of 100 or more receive a 15% discount off the regular 1-Day Pass ticket price.
 You’ll need to make reservations with the sales department.
 They can also arrange meal vouchers that make group dining cashless, cheaper, and easier.

 Cons: These aren’t usually available at the gate.
+Your entire group must arrive together.
+You need to call 619-718-3000 to arrange.

-14. Senior and Student Discounts
+14. Senior (65+) & College Student Discounts

 Cons: You need to go to the gate booth.

-15. Discounts for the Travel Industry
+15. Travel Industry Professional Discounts

 Travel industry members can purchase a 1-Day Pass for themselves and one guest at a 10% discount.